Needlesslord/Research-Project-Installer/README.md

 **What is an [*Installer*](https://en.wikipedia.org/wiki/Installation_(computer_programs)#Installer)?** An *Installer*, *Installation Package* or *Application Packaging* is used to install software programs on a system.
 They simplify the process of installing software by providing the user with a step-by-step process with options to select from which will best suit individual needs.
 The istallation process for software depends on your OS (operation system) and the program you are installing.

-*__Take into account that we will be working with Windows OS, Visual Studio 2017 and the WiX Toolset to create an MSI file.
-NSIS and Inno Setup are used too, but they are more secondary and to encourage the user to learn from themselves with proposed exercises.__*
+*__Take into account that we will be working with Windows OS, Visual Studio 2017 and NSIS to create an MSI file.__*

 ###### For the full research, please take a look at the [web page](https://needlesslord.github.io/Research-Project-Installer/).